Westpac Android PayTM Terms and Conditions

 6. Fees and Charges - The Product Terms describe the fees and charges which apply to each relevant Card.
 We do not charge you any additional fees for adding or using a Card with Android Pay.
 You are responsible for all third party charges associated with the use of Android Pay (such as carrier or mobile data charges).

 7. Android Pay provided by Google - Android Pay is a service provided by Google and not by us and we are not liable for any costs associated with Android Pay being unavailable, or the failure of third party merchants to accept payments using Android Pay.
+When adding your card to Android Pay from the Westpac Live Mobile Banking App, you agree that we will provide to Google your name as it appears on your card, and your card details, and we may also send to Google, on their request, the country or postcode of your address.
+All information sent is for the purpose of adding your card to Android Pay and facilitating Android Pay Payments.
 By using Android Pay you agree that:

 (i) Google can provide us with certain information including your Android Device details, personal details, location and account information; and,